angrycub/nomad_example_jobs/parameterized/README.md

 ==> Evaluation "fe273062" finished with status "complete"
 ```

 View the output from the job by running the `nomad alloc logs` command on the allocation that Nomad created.
-In the above output, the allocation ID is "**bbae901c**."
+In the preceding output, the allocation ID is "**bbae901c**."

 ```shell-session
 $ nomad alloc logs bbae901c